LondonJim/Sinatra-User-API/README.md

 ## Database setup

 PostgreSQL is used for the database setup.
-A database named chitter and a chitter_test are used with peeps and users tables.
+A database named user and a user_test are used with users table.
 These will need to be setup on your local machine currently.
 In `psql` enter the following commands:

 Database creation for development and production: